-My bass EP & perch fly box
+My bass, perch & saratoga fly box

 I have lumped the flies that I prefer for Australian Native fish into one group as by in large the species I target are all structure oriented.
 They tend to frequent areas with structure such as weed, sunken logs, rock bars, under cut banks, holes and drop offs etc. and generally react in much the same way.